 - Configure the DNS server.

-- In the local gateway console, click About.
+- In the on-premises console of file gateways, click About.

 - In the Network Configuration section, click Update DNS.

-- In the Update DNS dialog box that appears, enter the IP addresses of DNS servers, and click OK.
+- In the Update DNS dialog box, enter the IP addresses of DNS servers.
+Click OK.

-In the DNS server text box, specify the IP address of the AD server to resolve the AD domain name.
+In the DNS server field, specify the IP address of the AD server to resolve the AD domain name.

 - Join an AD domain.

 - Choose .

 - In the Windows AD section, click Join AD.

 - In the Join AD dialog box, set the following parameters.
 Click OK.